2026 - General Government

 The Office of Community Investment and Infrastructure (OCII) is the successor agency to the San Francisco Redevelopment Agency, which was dissolved in 2012 by order of the California Supreme Court.
 OCII is authorized to continue to implement the Major Approved Development Projects, which include the Mission Bay North and South Redevelopment Project Areas (Mission Bay), the Hunters Point Shipyard Redevelopment Project Area and Zone 1 of the Bayview Redevelopment Project Area (Shipyard/Candlestick Point), and the Transbay Redevelopment Project Area (Transbay).

 The Mission Bay development covers 303 acres of land between the San Francisco Bay and Interstate-280.
-The development program for Mission Bay includes market-rate and affordable housing, new commercial space, a new UCSF research campus and medical center, neighborhood-serving retail space, a 250-room hotel, new public open space, and myriad community facilities.
+The development program for Mission Bay includes market-rate and affordable housing, new commercial space, a new UCSF research campus and medical center, neighborhood-serving retail space, a 299-room hotel, new public open space, and a myriad of community facilities.

 Treasure Island Development Authority

-The Treasure Island/Yerba Buena Island Development Project will create a new San Francisco neighborhood consisting of up to 8,000 new residential housing units, as well as new commercial and retail space.
-The Project will also feature new hotel accommodations and 300 acres of parks and public open space, including shoreline access and cultural uses.
-Transportation amenities being built for the project will enhance mobility on the Islands as well as link the Islands to San Francisco.
-These amenities will include new and upgraded streets and public byways; bicycle, transit, and pedestrian facilities; landside and waterside facilities for the existing Treasure Island Sailing Center; an expanded marina; and a new Ferry Terminal.
+The Treasure Island/Yerba Buena Island Development Project (the Project), is building a new San Francisco neighborhood consisting of up to 8,000 new residential housing units, as well as new commercial and retail space.
+The Project has completed the first stage of infrastructure, ten acres of new parks and open space and 1000 units of housing.
+Upcoming work will feature new hotel accommodations and 300 acres of parks and public open space, including shoreline access and cultural uses.
+Transportation amenities being built for the Project will enhance mobility on the Islands as well as link the Islands to San Francisco.
+These amenities include new and upgraded streets and public byways; bicycle, transit, and pedestrian facilities; landside and waterside facilities for the existing Treasure Island Sailing Center; an expanded marina; and a new Ferry Terminal.

 HOPE SF